-CORE STRATEGY: CS1, CS2, CS3, CS7, CS13, CS14, CS16, CS18, CS20, CS22, CS23.
+POLICIES OF PARTICULAR RELEVANCE TO THE JUSTIFICATION OF THIS POLICY CORE STRATEGY: CS1, CS2, CS3, CS7, CS13, CS14, CS16, CS18, CS20, CS22, CS23.
 NPPF: 20, 21, 28, 93, 99, 100, 101, 109, 110, 111,115.

-MONITORING INDICATOR LIKELY INFORMATION SOURCES NOTES Α Continued use of area for Visual inspection.
-Potential for boatyards and other information from industry?
-Brundall Riverside Association. В No significant overall Visual inspection.
-Planning increase in flood risk? records. С No discernable harm to SSSI Condition Assessment.
-Potential for advice nearby Yare Broads and Advice of BA Senior Ecologist. from NE.
-Marshes SSSI?
+MONITORING INDICATOR LIKELY INFORMATION SOURCES NOTES A Continued use of area for boatyards and other industry?
+Visual inspection.
+Potential for information from Brundall Riverside Association. В No significant overall increase in flood risk?
+Visual inspection.
+Planning records. С No discernible harm to nearby Yare Broads and Marshes SSSI?
+SSSI Condition Assessment.
+Advice of BA Senior Ecologist.
+Potential for advice from NE.
+D Have Residential Moorings been provided?
+Planning records and Site Visits.
+E Has any business stopped operating as a result of Residential Mooring provision?
+Planning records and Site Visits.